 8.01 Eligible Recipients and Restrictions

-Disqualified Individuals and Disqualified Businesses (see definition in Appendix-Terms) are not eligible to receive an award or disbursement from the STHC Contribution Program fund.
+Disqualified Individuals and Disqualified Businesses are not eligible to receive an award or disbursement from the SHTC Contribution Program fund.
 All Applicants and Designees must sign an attestation that they are not a Disqualified Individual or Disqualified Business.